dotswg/dots-requirements/draft-ietf-dots-requirements.md

   configurability is implementation-specific.

 DATA-004
-: Black- and whitelist management: DOTS servers MUST provide methods for DOTS clients to manage black- and white-lists of traffic destined for resources belonging to a client.
+: Policy management: DOTS servers MUST provide methods for DOTS clients to manage drop- and accept-lists of traffic destined for resources belonging to a client.

-: For example, a DOTS client should be able to create a black- or whitelist entry, retrieve a list of current entries from either list, update the content of either list, and delete entries as necessary.
+: For example, a DOTS client should be able to create a drop- or accept-list entry, retrieve a list of current entries from either list, update the content of either list, and delete entries as necessary.

-: How a DOTS server authorizes DOTS client management of black- and white-list entries is implementation-specific.
+: How a DOTS server authorizes DOTS client management of drop- and accept-list entries is implementation-specific.